 • Ability to handle confidential or sensitive information and maintain confidentiality.

-• Contacts are typically with co-workers, other county employees, elected and appointed officials, judges and court employees, attorneys, and members of the general public.
+• Contacts are typically with co-workers, other county employees, court employees, attorneys, law enforcement officers, and members of the general public.

-• Contacts are typically to provide services, to give or exchange information, to resolve problems, to motivate or influence persons, and to justify, defend, or negotiate matters.
+• Contacts are typically to provide services and to give or exchange information.

-• The work is performed in an office.
+• The work is primarily performed in an office environment.

 SUPERVISORY AND MANAGEMENT RESPONSIBILITY